 Second best option: Hybrid Cloud (Oracle + Azure)

-Hybrid Cloud Architecture is a combination of multi-cloud low latency connected and certified deployment by cloud vendors, and since the June 2019 partnership between Oracle and Microsoft Azure, this second hybrid alternative has emerged.
+Hybrid Cloud Architecture is a combination of multi-cloud low latency connected and certified deployment by cloud vendors, and since the June 2019 partnership between Oracle and Microsoft Azure, this second hybrid alternative

 The following illustration demonstrates a hybrid oracle azure connectivity diagram.